12q1/local_docs/words/alleviated.md

-# alleviated
+# Alleviated

 ---
-## Verb #verb
+#verb
 - **To make less severe, as a pain or difficulty.**
  - _Example: Alcohol is often a cheap tool to alleviate the stress of a hard day._
 ---

 ### Synonyms